DevTeam/Pure.DI/readme/FooterTemplate.md

 ### CompositionKind.Global

-No composition class will be created when this value is specified, but this setup is the baseline for all installations in the current project, and `DependsOn(...)` is not required.
+No composition class will be created when this value is specified, but this setup is the base setup for all setups in the current project, and `DependsOn(...)` is not required.

 </details>